DevNet-Framework/core/README.md

 ## Installation

-You can install DevNet Web as a third-party library with any framework or project, using composer by running the following command in your terminal:
+You can install DevNet Web to your project or integrate it as a third-party library in your existing framework, using composer by running the following command in your terminal:
 ```
 composer require devnet/web
 ```